ImagingInformatics/machine-learning/SiiM2019/README.md

 #### Running locally
-You will need to install the Docker runtime and then a Jupyter enabled Docker.
-The steps for installing DOcker are here https://github.com/ImagingInformatics/machine-learning/blob/master/Documentation/HOWTO-1.md
+To make things easier, SiiM provides a convenient docker that has integrated Tensorflow / Keras / Jupyterlab.
+To use it you will first need to install the Docker runtime and then a Jupyter enabled Docker.
+The steps for installing Docker are here https://github.com/ImagingInformatics/machine-learning/blob/master/Documentation/HOWTO-1.md

-ANd the steps for installing a Jupyter Notebook are located here: https://github.com/ImagingInformatics/machine-learning/tree/master/docker-keras-tensorflow-python3-jupyter
+And the steps for installing a Jupyter enabled Docker are located here: https://github.com/ImagingInformatics/machine-learning/tree/master/docker-keras-tensorflow-python3-jupyter

-Once completing the above two tasks make sure to come back to this page.
+After completing the above two tasks make sure to come back to this page.

 Contents:
 --